pytorch/pytorch/docs/source/notes/modules.rst

      def forward(self, input):
        return (input @ self.weight) + self.bias

-This simple module demonstrates the following fundamental characteristics of modules:
+This simple module has the following fundamental characteristics of modules:

 * **It inherits from the base Module class.**
   All modules should subclass :class:`~torch.nn.Module` for composability with other modules.